atharva-pandit/Network-Critical-Exponents-Shear-Uniaxial-Deformation/README.md

 ## README
-This repository contains codes for simulations of 2D disordered fibre networks, presented in the paper "**Strain-stiffening critical exponents of fiber networks under uniaxial deformation**".
+This repository contains codes for simulations of 2D disordered fiber networks, presented in the paper "**Strain-stiffening critical exponents of fiber networks under uniaxial deformation**".

 ## Dependencies
 * C++20 or higher